Neural Grasp Distance Fields for Robot Manipulation: Related Work

 \subsection{6-DOF Grasp Estimation}

-The task of 6-DOF grasp estimation is to predict SE(3) poses that are successful grasps on objects when a gripper moves to the predicted pose and closes its fingers.
-6-DOF grasping is a well-studied task~\cite{6672028, kleeberger2020survey}; we focus here on recent, data-driven methods.
-Several methods learn 6-DOF grasp estimation from point clouds~\cite{mousavian20196, sundermeyer2021icra, pointnet++grasping, liang2019pointnetgpd,fang2020graspnet}.
-Contact-GraspNet~\cite{sundermeyer2021icra}, a state-of-the-art method in explicit grasp estimation, predicts both grasp parameters and a grasp quality score for each local region of a point cloud scene, training on ground truth grasps where at least one of the two grasp contact points are unoccluded prior to grasping.
+6-DOF grasp estimation is a well-studied task~\cite{6672028, kleeberger2020survey} that aims to predict successful grasps in SE(3) for target objects; we focus here on recent, data-driven methods.
+State-of-the-art methods take point clouds as input and output a discrete set of grasps, representing only a subset of the true continuous grasp set~\cite{mousavian20196, sundermeyer2021icra, pointnet++grasping, liang2019pointnetgpd,fang2020graspnet}.

-These methods output a discrete set of grasps and thus only represent a subset of the true continuous grasp set.
 Outputting a finer discretization comes with a cost of a greater computational complexity for both grasp estimation as well as grasp selection: a final grasp must be chosen from the predicted set.
 Because these methods only predict discrete grasp sets, they necessitate a multi-stage approach, which can be brittle if any of the stages (grasp estimation, selection, or motion planning) fails.
-Our approach does not have these concerns as we model grasps as the level set of a continuous implicit function, and use this function with an optimizer to jointly optimize grasping and motion planning.
+Our single-stage approach models grasps as the level set of a continuous implicit function to jointly optimize grasping and motion planning.